unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 - Linux/Unix supports many compiler languages and libraries required for developers

 **_Frontend_: Vue, Vuetify**
 _Justification_: It delivers simple, attractive and responsive UI design.
-It is well built and has easy architecture.
+It is well built and has a flat learning curve.

 _Comparison_: Vue VS React VS Angular